 According to the Journal of Clinical Sleep Medicine, kids who are less than a year old need approximately 12 to 16 hours a day of sleep.
 That may seem excessive, but as they get older, the less sleep they will need.
 Children between the ages of one and two years old need between 11 and 14 hours a day and between 3 and 5, they need 10 to 13 hours a day.

 Elementary school-aged kids, between 6 and 12 years old, need between 9 and 12 hours and teenagers need 8 to 10 hours a day.
-This is a time when it’s a struggle to get enough sleep between their in school hours, their extracurricular activities and needing to do their homework.
+This is a time when it’s a struggle to get enough sleep between their in-school hours, their extracurricular activities, and the need to do their homework.
 Most children and teenagers only get eight hours of sleep a night, which is not nearly enough for their bodies to develop the way they need to be.

 In addition to all of that, teenagers tend to struggle with delayed sleep phase syndrome, which means that while they may go to bed on time, their brains won’t allow them to fall asleep for a while later.